-Why is Addressing so important?
+Why is a properly address structure so important?

 For an emergency vehicle traveling to a rural emergency, the challenge of traffic and distance poses enough problems.
 A correctly addressed structure can shorten the response time….maybe saving a life!